Theresa May as Home Secretary: Appointment

-In December 2010, May declared that deployment of water cannon by police forces in mainland Britain was an operational decision which had been "resisted until now by senior police officers."
+In December 2010, May declared that deployment of water cannon by police forces in mainland Britain was an operational decision which had been "resisted until now by senior police officers".
 She rejected their use following the widespread rioting in summer 2011 and said: "the way we police in Britain is not through use of water cannon.
 The way we police in Britain is through consent of communities."
-May said: "I condemn utterly the violence in Tottenham....
+May said: "I condemn utterly the violence in Tottenham. ...
 Such disregard for public safety and property will not be tolerated, and the Metropolitan Police have my full support in restoring order."
 She returned to the UK from holiday to meet senior police officials on 8 August.

 In the aftermath of the riots May urged the identification of as many as possible of the young criminals involved.
 She said: "when I was in Manchester last week, the issue was raised to me about the anonymity of juveniles who are found guilty of crimes of this sort.
 The Crown Prosecution Service is to order prosecutors to apply for anonymity to be lifted in any youth case they think is in the public interest.
 The law currently protects the identity of any suspect under the age of 18, even if they are convicted, but it also allows for an application to have such restrictions lifted, if deemed appropriate."
 May added that "what I've asked for is that CPS guidance should go to prosecutors to say that where possible, they should be asking for the anonymity of juveniles who are found guilty of criminal activity to be lifted."

-May launched an inquiry into the phone-tapping scandal; tabloid paper journalists had been jailed in 2009 for intercepting the mobile phone messages of major public figures.
+May launched an inquiry into the phone-hacking scandal; tabloid paper journalists had been jailed in 2009 for intercepting the mobile phone messages of major public figures.
 The case involved a journalist employed by former News of the World editor Andy Coulson, who had later become director of communications for Prime Minister David Cameron.
-(Coulson was absolved of any role in the bugging incidents during a House of Commons enquiry in 2009.)
+(Coulson was absolved of any role in the hacking incidents during a House of Commons enquiry in 2009.)
 Labour Party leadership candidate Ed Balls called on May to make a statement to the House on the matter.
 On 5 September, May told the BBC that there were "no grounds for a public enquiry".
 The Metropolitan Police said it might consider re-examining evidence on the allegations.
 On 6 September 2010, May faced parliamentary questions over the allegations following an intervention by the Speaker of the House of Commons, John Bercow.